-The Western Plains Zoo is a ’must see’ if you are in Dubbo.
-The animals are free to roam in large exhibits, not your usual cages.
+The Western Plains Zoo is a ‘must see’ if you are in Dubbo.
+Here are our 5 tips to get the most out of your Zoo visit:

-Bikes are a great option – you can bring your own or hire them out there.
-The 6-seater golf buggys are great but get there early if you want one.
-(10 min before opening time will get you near the front of the queue and secure you a buggy)
+How to get around?
+Push bikes or golf-buggies are a great option.
+You can bring your own push bikes or you can hire bicycles and golf carts out there.
+The 6-seater golf carts are great but get there early if you want one.
+(10 min before opening time in School Holidays will get you near the front of the queue and secure you a buggy)

 Click here for the official Taronga Western Plains Zoo website, or go directly to this page to find out the current admission prices.
 If you prepay online you get a discount and save 10% on Zoo entry.